truth table: test_truth_table_tests

 AttributeError: module 'src.truth_table' has no attribute 'logical_false'.
 Did you mean: 'logical_nand'?

-I can refactor the functions to make them simpler since all the tests are passing
+I can refactor the functions I have, to make them simpler since all the tests are passing

 • logical_false, logical_true, logical_identity and logical_negation are already simple